worldline-go/igconfig/README.md

 <details><summary>JSON|YAML</summary>

-If you want to prepare example you can use `yq` tool for translate json to yaml or yaml to json.
+Use `yq` tool for translate json to yaml or yaml to json.

 ```sh
 # yaml to json